zeusdoggie/pdsnd_github/README.md

 Python 3.6

 ### Credits
-Python code written by me in the structure provide by the course.
+Python code written by me in the structure provide by the course. display_file function refactored with feedback from Udacity python reviewer.